 Yume Hoshijima

 I’m Yume (pronounced “you may”).
-I’m an attorney at Sher Edling LLP in San Francisco, where I represent states and local governments across the United States in public interest climate change and environmental litigation.
+I’m an attorney at Sher Edling LLP in San Francisco, where I represent states and local governments across the United States in climate change and environmental litigation.

 Then, I clerked for the Honorable John A. Kronstadt of the U.S. District Court for the Central District of California and the Honorable Scott M. Matheson, Jr. of the U.S. Court of Appeals for the Tenth Circuit.